apioo/fusio/doc/overview.rst

 Apps
 ----

-All following apps are working with the API.
-Because of that it is also really easy to integrate Fusio into an existing system since you can call the endpoints from your application.
+The following apps are working with the Fusio API.

 Backend
 ^^^^^^^